Your Immediate Concerns After An Accident in California

 Assuming that all involved parties are not in grave medical danger, there are a number of other post-accident steps to take (described below), many of which help preserve evidence and protect victims in the event an injury claim is forthcoming.

-The Minutes and Hours After An Accident
+What to Do in the Minutes and Hours After An Accident

 In the minutes and hours directly following an accident, it is important to gather as much information about the incident as possible.
 Shortly after the police arrive on the scene, all accident participants and witnesses should make a detailed statement about what happened immediately prior to the collision.
 From there, it is important to take the following steps: